fedidat/HexoSite/source/about/index.md

 I am a software engineer from Paris living in Israel.
-I have 4 years of experience in backend Java development and I am also very interested in web programming, Linux, DevOps.
+I have 4 years of experience in backend Java development and I am also very interested in web programming, Linux and DevOps.

 ## CV